19 October 2021

 Grandfather tree |

-There is a wealth of old trees.
-Some like the ancient butternut above have been around for a very long time.
-The white pines grow massive and are plentiful, especially in the Green Mountains of Vermont.
+There are many old trees.
+Some, like the ancient butternut above, have been around for a very long time.
+White pines grow massively and are plentiful, especially in the Green Mountains of Vermont.

 |